CHAPTER 9 – BIRTHDAY

 Right at that moment, a cough startled Snow and she jumped away from the hunter.
 She turned and saw Duke Hammond standing beside her with a curious look on his face.

 "Forgive me," he started.
 "I was wondering if the Queen would do me the honour of a dance.
 It seems this may be the only chance I get."

 "Of course, Duke Hammond."
 Snow nodded, embarrassed.

 "I think I'll go and find the dwarves," muttered the Huntsman.
-He bowed quickly and smiled but it didn't reach his eyes as they usually did.
+He bowed quickly and smiled but it didn't reach his eyes as it usually did.
 Snow stared after him as he walked away, wondering what had gotten to him.

 "You look lovely, my dear.
 Are you having a nice time?"
 The Duke smiled down at the young Queen.